The INETTT Annual Meeting 2025

 INETTT members come from diverse regions with very different industrial landscapes, providing a unique opportunity to share experiences, learn from one another and design country-specific solutions.
 The network’s dedicated Industry Working Group supports this collaboration, helping members exchange insights, best practices and solutions tailored to their local contexts.

-· Discussions highlighted the importance of integrating socio-economics into modelling, so we can anticipate labour market shifts and design the right education, training and industrial policies.
-This is how we build the enabling framework that maximises benefits for both society and the economy.
+· Discussions highlighted the importance of integrating socioeconomics and macroeconomic implications of the transition into modelling and financing plans, including the consequences on GDP, consumption, fiscal revenue, disaster costs, employment, inflation, and more.
+By anticipating labour market shifts and designing the right education, training and industrial policies and evaluating local value added, we can build the enabling framework that maximises benefits for both society and the economy.

 · Geopolitics also shapes transitions.
 Questions of global North-South relations, historical responsibility, trade dynamics and today’s economic order are inseparable from how transitions unfold and who stands to gain… or lose.